arribass/Salesforce-Notes/PD1/PlatformDeveloperI.md

 ```
 TABLE COMPONENT

-The <apex:pageBlockTable> components are used to display rows of records in a table, for example, and use standard platform styling.
+The $<apex:pageBlockTable$> components are used to display rows of records in a table, for example, and use standard platform styling.
 - ROW AS A RECORD A new row will be constructed for each record in the list during the iteration.
 - COLUMN AS A FIELDThe <apex:column>component uses the variable to retrieve the value of a specified fieldin the record.
 - VAR ATTRIBUTE The var attribute is used to assign each record in the list to a variable.
 - VALUE ATTRIBUTEThe value attribute is used to set the listof records that <apex:pageBlockTable> can work with

+Como alternativa se puede usar $<apex:dataTable$>
 #### VisualForce Controllers
 ![alt text](image-26.png)